Cape Poge Light

 Visiting Hours

-The Cape Poge Wildlife Refuge is open to the public.
-Guided tours of the lighthouse are typically available during the summer months.
-It’s advisable to book tours in advance.
+The Cape Poge Wildlife Refuge is open to the public year-round.
+Guided tours of the lighthouse are typically available during the summer months, and it’s advisable to book in advance.

 Admission

 While there may be fees associated with vehicle permits or guided tours, pedestrian access to the refuge is generally free.
+The lighthouse and refuge are owned and managed by The Trustees of Reservations, while the U.S. Coast Guard maintains the active light.
 Donations to support conservation efforts are appreciated.

 Guided Tours